Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

-Moreover, there are two important operations in $L_{LD}$ of LDR, $i.e.$, the estimated instance-specific LD \textit{sharpening} (Eq.~\ref{eq: tau}) and \textit{temporal ensembling} (Eq.~\ref{eq: beta}).
+Moreover, there are two important operations in $\mathcal{L}_{LD}$ of ILDE, $i.e.$, the estimated instance-dependent LD \textit{sharpening} (Eq.~\ref{eq: tau}) and \textit{temporal ensembling} (Eq.~\ref{eq: beta}).
 We conducted experiments on CIFAR-10 to validate their effectiveness.
-Table~\ref{tab: analysis_LD} gives the performance of the CE+LDR with complete $L_{LD}$ and its two variants.
-When \textit{sharpening} or \textit{temporal ensembling} is removed, the performance is more or less degraded.
+Table~\ref{tab: analysis_LD} gives the performance of the ILDE with complete $\mathcal{L}_{LD}$ and its two variants.
+It reveals that the performance of ILDE is degraded more or less when \textit{sharpening} or \textit{temporal ensembling} is removed.